 Standard exercise timing is a starting point, not a plan.

-Each situation is different.
+Every situation is unique.

 Who this applies to